Last Updated on June 1, 2023 by Tina

 How Many Days in Singapore

 Singapore is not that big but there are a lot of interesting sights to see and things to do.
-If you have a limited time, four full days is enough to visit the major sights, but your days will be packed.
+If you have a limited time, four full days are enough to visit the major sights, but your days will be packed.
 But if you want to explore at a more relaxed pace, I’d say 5 days to a week.

 Places to Visit in Singapore